mirukana/libmpv-qtquick-plugin/README.md

    ```

    Note: For more log levels, please refer to [*mpvdeclarativeobject.h*](/mpvdeclarativeobject.h).
-- Why Qt says failed to create EGL context ... etc on startup and then crashed?
+- Why my application complaints about failed to create EGL context ... etc at startup and then crashed?

    ANGLE only supports OpenGL version <= 3.1.
 Please check whether you are using OpenGL newer than 3.1 through ANGLE or not.